k1000oEnz/k1000oEnz/README.md

 ## Hi there 👋
 My name is Camilo Enriquez, i recently started using GitHub and i like it.
 I love learning new programming languages.

-I am currently working with the repositorie called
+I am currently working with the repository called
 ### ChanGo!
 Is a **Freelance Job Board**.
 It's meant to help people to become freelancers, but not only remotely.
 You can do it **locally**!